ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 22, 2022: Traditional vs Nakamoto Concensus

+Classical literaure consensus: Require explicit votes from nodes
+Nakamoto consensus: Users expend some resource for a chance to make an update to the system

 #### Jan 21, 2022: Paxos vs Raft

 Paxos is a consensus algorithm.
 It is hard to understand and later, Raft was proposed.